abhaygupta1/TipCalculatorIOS/README.md

 # Tip Calculator Demo

-This is an Android demo application for calculating the tip and total amount Time spent: 1 hours spent in total
+This is an IOS demo application for calculating the tip and total amount Time spent: 1 hours spent in total

 Completed user stories: